syncfusion-content/flutter-docs/Flutter/datagrid/conditional-styling.md

 ## Cells

-### Styling based on Content
+### Styling based on content

 The appearance of the cells in SfDataGrid can be customized conditionally based on the content by handling the `SfDataGrid.onQueryCellStyle` callback.
+Callback requires `QueryCellStyleArgs` as parameter which provides all the required options to know about the cell.

 {% tabs %}
 {% highlight Dart %}